What Dog is Right for Search and Rescue

 The breed isn’t everything.

 While rescuing a dog from the animal shelter is a good and noble thing.
 It is also a commitment for the life of that dog.
 If the rescued dog does not work out for Search and Rescue, will you be willing to keep that dog?
-Often the true personality of the dog may not reveal itself until many months after he has lived with you.
-Hidden medical conditions or behavioral problems caused by its breeding or past circumstances might arise that could end his working career.

 Say NO to pet stores.